mike-barber/rust-fast-linear-estimator/README.md

 - it's actually *not* so fast for small matrices like these based on initial testing.
     - BLAS will probably significantly outperform all of this stuff with larger matrices
     - I have a deliberately simple algorithm, but the simplicity of it works in our favour for small matrices
-- MKL: it's quite Intel specific; I'm running an AMD processor and interested in playing around with ARM too.
+- MKL: it's quite Intel specific; I'm running an AMD processor and playing around with ARM too.

 ## Structure

-This code does two things
+This code does two things:

-### Linear estimate from a regression model
+### 1. Linear estimate from a regression model

 `y = x * [coeff] + [intercepts]`